saurabhpandey9/Pockemon-Game/README.md

 ## About

-This pockemon game is based on the concept of hiding pockemon balls at location in google maps.
-User needs to visit to those location to collect those balls.Once who collected maximum ball at the end will win the game.
+This pockemon game is based on the concept of hiding pockemon balls at different location in google maps.
+User needs to visit those locations to collect the balls.Once who collected maximum ball at the end will win the game.